-It’s often a surprise to learn what are the most read articles on this blog, not quite five years old yet, but seemingly gaining in stature by the day.
+It’s often a surprise to learn what are the most read articles on this blog, now celebrating its sixth birthday and seemingly gaining in stature by the day.

 If I told you that of the top ten most visited pages none are specifically about the subject of my first book, David Bowie, you’d probably be even more taken aback than me.
 And if I told you that nestling in as the tenth most read post was a slightly salacious piece concerning Billy Idol’s voracious appetite for that tried and tasty triumvirate of sex and drugs and rock n’ roll you’d be shocked, right?